hecrj/coffee/README.md

 ## Contributing / Feedback
 I am quite new to Rust, systems programming, and computer graphics.
-I am learning along the way as I build the engine.
+I am learning along the way as I build the engine for a game I am currently developing.
 I am always glad to to learn from anyone.

 If you want to contribute, you are more than welcome to be a part of the project!
 Check out the current [issues] if you want to find something to work